valkey-io/valkey-doc/docs/management/sentinel.md

 ### Pub/Sub messages

-A client can use a Sentinel as a Redis-compatible Pub/Sub server (but you can't use `PUBLISH`) in order to `SUBSCRIBE` or `PSUBSCRIBE` to channels and get notified about specific events.
+A client can use a Sentinel as a Valkey-compatible Pub/Sub server (but you can't use `PUBLISH`) in order to `SUBSCRIBE` or `PSUBSCRIBE` to channels and get notified about specific events.